Band Back Exercises

 You want your band to last for a long time.
 To make sure this happens, you should use it as it was meant to be used as you also avoid things that can make it tear or break.
 You should make sure not to pull the band too hard, not to stretch the workout band over a sharp edge as this would make it tear.
 You should also make sure not to leave your resistance band out in the sun.
 If you do this, you might ruin the band’s elasticity (4).

-There are different types of bands from which you can choose from.
+There are different types of bands from which you can choose.
 When you are planning to buy a resistance band, it is recommended to consult an expert as they would tell you which is the right band for you to buy.
 This helps you not buy bands that are too tight for you.
 When you are also adjusting your resistance band just before working out, make sure it is not too tight.
 When the equipment is too tight, it prevents you from doing your workout effectively.
 This is because you won’t be able to get the necessary range of motion your exercises require (4).

 Resistance Band Exercises For Back And Shoulders

 The back is a very important part of your body.
 It is always good to work out your back and the best way to do so is using the various resistance band exercises designed for your back.
-You can use resistance band exercises to strengthen lower back, lose weight, improve your posture among other things.
+You can use resistance band exercises to strengthen your lower back, lose weight, improve your posture among other things.
 Here are different resistance band back exercises:

 Lat pull-downs are helpful in strengthening the large muscles on the sides of your back.